roserenity/Money-Tracker/README.md

 # Money Tracker

-A simple web based money tracker, where you can manage your expenses and income.
+A simple web based money tracker, where you can manage your expenses and income: https://money-tracker-ac.netlify.app

 - created with React (create react app)
 - used JSON, Redux, and localStorage for the data